mridubhatnagar/blogs-backup/ckymh3ivb0pv0tos15logeryd.md

 And, I could ask Are you doing alright?

+Maa and bhai are doing fine.
+I'll handle the rest.

+20 days of putting the strong face forward and not breaking down.
+I have lump in the throat as I write this. 🙏🏻

 ![WhatsApp Image 2022-01-20 at 9.48.31 AM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1642652464161/NnP-Wy7gR.jpeg)
 This is him with Raghu Raman.
 Well-known Dainik Bhaskar columnist.